-In accordance with the state of Pennsylvania, DePaul School offers breakfast to all of its students every morning between 8:00 and 8:15.
+In accordance with the state of Pennsylvania, DePaul School offers breakfast to all of its students every morning between 7:40 and 8:15.
 A light breakfast is offered with at least two choices.
-The menu usually consists of cereal, cereal bars, muffins, etc. in accordance with our Student Wellness Policy.
+The menu usually consists of cereal, cereal bars, fruit, milk and orange juice in accordance with our Student Wellness Policy.
 Breakfast is a voluntary program at no cost to the student.
 The purpose of the breakfast program is to ensure that every child has access to a meal in the morning in order to maximize his/her ability to concentrate and learn in the classroom.